Tryliom/Verger/README.md

 - Between the start of growth and the end of harvest time: lose 3 to 10% of the fruits each months, due to birds and parasites
 - At the end of harvest month to december: lose progressively the fruits

-The farmer need to choose when he harvest all his tree, he can choose only 1 month in the year and need to have at lease 2000 kg of fruits.
+The farmer need to choose when he harvest all his tree, he can choose only 1 month in the year and need to have at least 2000 kg of fruits.

 # Install

 Clone this repo with command `git clone https://github.com/Tryliom/Verger --recursive`

-# To do

-- Add bars on the game view instead of only text
-- Add more upgrades in special shop
-- Create shop buttons to manage them easily
-- Implement inventory if it's okey for the formative